yohamta/react-native-firebase-app-example/README.md

 ## How to run this Application on iOS/Android emulator

-1. setup AndroidStudio or XCode
+1. Setup AndroidStudio or XCode
-1. start Android Emulator or iOS Simulator
+1. Start Android Emulator or iOS Simulator
 1. Then run the commands below.

 ```sh